kaband/PSMame-Screensaver/README.md

   * Windows 10 meets these requirements out of the box.

 **Installation**
-* Download the mamesaver.zip file with the binaries inside.
+* Download the psmamess.zip file with the binaries inside.
 Get latest release from https://github.com/kaband/Mame-Screensaver/releases
   * psmamess.scr - Screensaver file
   * psmamesscfg.exe - Configuration utility for screensaver